Whale hello there

 Within a growing season.
 Timing varies by growing conditions - in our own testing, we typically saw pots break down in about 8-12 weeks.

 Kelp Pots are great for veggies (non-root), herbs, flowers, and small shrubs — basically anything you’d normally start from seed.
-The only plants not ideal for Kel Pots are root-based veggies that need to grow down like carrots, beets, etc.
+The only plants not ideal for Kelp Pots are root-based veggies that need to grow down like carrots, beets, etc.

 Nope.
 Our pots are made only from sugar kelp and recycled organic fibers.
 No plastic, no glue, no greenwashing.
 Just a pot that feeds your soil as it fades away.